Daily Shelter Rounds

 Daily shelter rounds are also distinct from veterinary rounds, which focus on examining animals identified as having a medical concern.
 Veterinary rounds should follow daily shelter rounds and daily monitoring to respond to any concerns identified in those processes.
 Performing daily rounds can have a dramatic impact on length of stay (LOS), which in turn can decrease shelter crowding, lower disease levels, and costs, and improve animal care and wellness as problems are identified and quickly addressed.

 Assess each animal daily and ensure that all needed steps have been taken for that animal that day, including:

 - Accurate description and photograph of animal in computer system and posted to web

 - Vaccination, internal and external parasite control on intake and follow up as needed

 - Contact of owner or follow up on identification

-- Initiation or discontinuation of treatment
+- Initiation, monitoring response to, or discontinuation of treatment

 - Spay/neuter surgery or other medical procedures required before adoption

 - Foster placement when needed for improved wellbeing, e.g. behavioral stress or for recovery during medical treatment.